📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Our national stake-holders in the host countries - DR Congo and Rwanda will benefit through reimbursement of research participation; engagement of local assistants, support of educational materials, investment in local community projects which are encompassed in fixed field research fees as well as active dissemination activities including school and community visits and video project

-Description 1.
-Findings of this project have been used to promote engagement and improve understanding by children and the general public about great apes, ape emotional expressions and its relation to ape conservation. we have run multiple impact engagement events using science theatre and engagement, where children and families have learned to 'feel your inner ape'.
+Description Findings of this project have substantially promoted engagement and improve understanding by children and the general public about the evolutionary origins of human emotions as well as great apes, ape emotional expressions and its relation to ape conservation. we have run multiple successful impact engagement events using science theatre and engagement, where children and families have learned to 'feel your inner ape'.
 Using findings from our research, we have provided impact participants (schools, children and families) spaces and guidance to enact the behaviours and emotions of apes in a science theatre activity, which has transformed knowledge about ape emotional lives, sentience and conservation.
 Also impacts on consumer choices, wherby ape 'smiles' are often misconstrued as happy faces and used on greeting cards, despite actually being fear grimaces. all workshop and event participants have reported changing their consumer preferences after the workshops to no longer buy/support such cards, and instead to raise awareness of ape sentience and conservation.
-2. Improvment of welfare and behaviour of bonobos at Lola ya Bonobo sanctuary: The combination of research expertise and findings derived from this project, has led the the PI for this project - Dr Zanna Clay- to be elected as a scientific consultant/advisor to the worlds only bonobo sanctuary, Lola ya Bonobo in the DR Congo (which had been a primary research location had COVID not occured ).
+Improvment of welfare and behaviour of bonobos at Lola ya Bonobo sanctuary: The combination of research expertise and findings derived from this project, has led the the PI for this project - Dr Zanna Clay- to be elected as a scientific consultant/advisor to the worlds only bonobo sanctuary, Lola ya Bonobo in the DR Congo (which had been a primary research location had COVID not occured ).
 Findings from this research, particularly in relation to great ape emotion, communication and cooperation have enhanced education/knowledfge among the local taskforce about great ape behaviour, which has contributed to improved ethical standards and behavioural management, local capacity building and management decisions for the sanctuary.
 Improved understanding of great ape behaviour and communication, derived from the project, which has also improved release planning, bonobo reintroduction candidate selection and management decisions surrounding the reintroduction which has in turn further improved the environmental and conservation impacts of the project and as well as promoting effective solutions to societal problems related to conservation and sustainability.
 The PI has enhanced local capacity by providing community and workforce training on bonobo behaviour and emotionality derived from the research which has enhanced educational skill level of the workforce.
 Through dissemination with local communities, it has also enhanced public understanding about bonobo emotionality and behaviour which promotes their conservation engagement.
-2.New methods to understand pain: through this project, we engage with skills building and knowledge sharing to developing a impact based project to provide new approaches to investigate emotional experiences of physically challenged individuals, including hospitalised patients in intensive care.
-These patient may be unconcious/ unable to speak but experience traumatic emotional experiences, including emotional distress and delirium.
-Through the integration of the technological advances we have brought to Durham using infra-red thermal imaging, our project provides novel opportunities to study patient's inner experiences using the non-invasive techniques of infra-red thermal-imaging.
+2.New methods to understand emotions and their expressions through this project, we engage with skills building and knowledge sharing to developing a impact based project to provide new approaches to investigate emotional experiences incuding crossculturally.
+Through the integration of the technological advances we have brought to Durham using infra-red thermal imaging, our project provides novel opportunities to study inner experiences using the non-invasive techniques of infra-red thermal-imaging.
 In our main project, we use infra-red thermal imaging to measure the production and perception of emotional expressions in the face.
-For this impact project, we are now collaborating with a leading pain specialist in Durham University, and local hospitals to establish this as a techniques to examine emotional responses of patients in ICU.
-Currently this project has been delayed due to COVID but will be resumed.
-Through better detecting emotional experiences we can use this technique to detect and respond to emotional responses of patients.
-We have also initiated a collaboration with an Artist In Residence at a local Hospital to explore the use of art as therapy within hospital settings- although this has been put on hold during COVID.
-This is a new project with potential impact to improve wellbeing of hospitalised patients in clinical environments.
+Through better detecting emotional experiences we can use this technique to detect and respond to emotional responses of humans and animals.
 3. Enhanced artistic engagement to understand animal emotions and the evolution of emotional expression.
 Our findings have contributed to a professional dancer developing a new piece to explore emotional expressions in animals, in particular bonobos- the artist engaged directlly with findinga from our project to expand her artistic perfomance about primate communication and expression 4.
 Improved public education about bonobo conservation and education,.
 I advised on the development of new and improved public signage at the new bonobo exhibit at Twycross Zoo related to bonobo conservation, communication and behaviour; with signs used to increase environmental and educational impact of new bonobo enclosure.
 The Research Officer at Twycross Zoo reported that my input has increased efficiency and effectiveness of public service delivery, as well as enhancing public engagement to improving environmental sustainability/conservation

 First Year Of Impact 2019